diffplug/gitfromscratch/time-travel/merge/merge.md

 2. They each end up with the *exact* same first parent.
 3. As a direct consequence of **1** and **2**, when we click the final commit and therefor compare the commit against its first parent, we see the *exact* same change.

 The only difference between the two approaches is that in one case, our miscellaneous history is there for us to look at in the future.
-Whether that is good or bad is entirely up to you, and you can decide to keep your brainstorming sometimes and discard it other times.
+Whether that is good or bad is entirely up to you - you can decide to keep your brainstorming in some situations and discard it others.

 So why are we talking about it now?
 Let's go back to our earlier description of what was contained in the file snapshot of a merge commit:

 - the files from the common parent
 - plus the changes made in 123
 - plus the changes made in ABC
-- (formerly missing bullet point) incompatible changes to the same files made in both 123 and ABC
+- plus (formerly missing bullet point) incompatible changes to the same files made in both 123 and ABC

 In the case of a summary commit, only one side of the merge has any changes at all.
 This makes it impossible that 123 and ABC could ever have incompatible changes, because ABC doesn't *have* any changes.